Romulo-Moraes/Romulo-Moraes/README.md

 <h1 align="center">{ &nbsp; Rômulo "Cypher" Moraes &nbsp; }</h1>

-Hello, my name is Rômulo Peres de Moraes, but my nickname is Cypher, i just guess this nickname canny, you know. i'm a computer enthusiast and my focus in this area is to learn how the computer works.
-I like video games, skateboarding and listen music.
-Currently my favorite programming language is C, for me there is no thing more powerful than it.
+Hey!
+My name is Rômulo Peres de Moraes, a passionate computer enthusiast dedicated to understanding the inner workings of computers.
+My interests extend to video games, skateboarding, and music.
+When it comes to programming, C is my absolute favorite.
+To me, there's nothing more powerful than it.

 <h1>Some good repositories that you could like</h1>